melbanna3/Movies-Reviews-Classification-Using-BERT/README.md

 We build a classifier model based on BERT.
 We used transformers library supplied by hugging face to get a pretrained and ready version of BERT model.
-It helped us to tokenize the input sentence in the BERT required form and to pad the
+It helped us to tokenize the input sentence in the BERT required form and to pad the short sentences or trim the long ones.
+We used the CLS token embedding outputs of BERT as input to the hidden dense classification layers we need to add after BERT.
+This embedding is of size 768.
+We added 4 hidden layers of 512, 256, 128, 64 units respectively before the output
+layer.
+We used binary cross entropy loss and adam optimizer.

+This Project worked with pre-processed data and data withoud pre-processing, also e compared between them

 ### Data, with pre-processing, Accuracy: